mmahmed13/DW_Insights/README.md

  #### Schema Design

  - Before creating the tables, I did the following:
-    - In order to understand each CSV column, I performed initial analysis using Excel and Pandas
+    - In order to understand each CSV column, I performed analysis using Excel and Pandas
-    - I identified entities, their relationships
+    - I identified entities, their relationships and column data types
     - I created an ERD diagram based on the identifications
  - I decided to save all reactions columns into a single json column called `interactions` as this saves space and reduces clutter